 Some people believe that salami can be left out at room temperature, while others insist that it should always be kept in the fridge.

 Understanding salami and its properties is key to determining whether or not it needs to be refrigerated.
-Salami is a type of cured meat that is made by fermenting and drying raw meat.
+Made by fermenting and drying raw meat, salami is a type of cured meat.

 The curing process involves adding salt, spices, and sometimes bacteria to the meat, which helps to preserve it and give it its characteristic flavor.